apayne97/phys423/README.md

 | 12/9  | Presentations Day 3 |
 | 12/11 | Presentations Day 4 |
 | 12/11 |   Final Paper Due   |

-## Plagiarism and Academic Integrity (just don't do it.)
-Plagiarism is copying and using other people’s words without proper acknowledgment or citation as it is indicated in the CUNY Policy on Academic Integrity.
-All writing submitted for this course is understood to be your original work.
-Plagiarism is unacceptable and has serious consequences that can include a failing grade.
-In cases where I detect academic dishonesty (the fraudulent submission of another’s work, in whole or part, as your own), you may be subject to a failing grade for the project or the course, and, in the worst case, to academic probation or expulsion.
-You are expected to read, understand, and adhere to CCNY’s Policy on Academic Integrity, which is available here: https://www.cuny.edu/about/administration/offices/legal-affairs/policies-resources/academic-integrity-policy/